| EFES

 A

-David Wheatcroft is a British trade unionist and an experienced
+trade unionist in the world of employee ownership David Wheatcroft is a British trade unionist and an experienced

 practitioner in the employee ownership field.
 He just published